Intel-bigdata/SSM/supports/integration-test/Disaster_Recovery_Performance_Test.md

 - {remote HDFS} is the IP address and port of remote HDFS cluster, such as `192.168.0.1:9000`.
 - {dest} is the destination directory of remote cluster, such as `/10MB/`.

+2. Start/stop sync rule in Data Sync page
+After start sync rule, you can see the number of files are processed by SSM.

+3. Check file status in remote HDFS cluster
+Check file size and checksum between primary and remote HDFS cluster.

-## Test Disaster Recovery through Script
+### Test Disaster Recovery through Script
 [TODO] Python script is not finished yet. :)